clhenrick/color-legend-element/docs-src/index.md

 ### <a class="anchor" id="categorical" href="#categorical" aria-hidden>#</a> Categorical

-Categorical legends may be rendered by setting the `scaleType` property to "categorical".
-This assumes an equal number of values in both the `domain` and `range`.
-The `markType` property is used to symbolize each category and may be set to one of "circle", "rect", or "line".
-The default `markType` is "circle".
+Categorical legends may be rendered by setting the `scaleType` property to `"categorical"`.
+This assumes an equal number of values in both the `domain` and `range` properties.
+The `markType` property is used to symbolize each category and may be set to one of `"circle"`, `"rect"`, or `"line"`.
+The default `markType` value is `"circle"`.

 <div class="example">
   <color-legend